A Guide to Preparing Your Home For a Spring Sale

 Clean windows will allow sunshine to stream inside and this is a must when selling your home.
 It also creates a positive first impression and shows buyers that your property is properly maintained.
 This job can also be outsourced if you are time-poor.

-8. Repairs and Maintenance
+8. Repairs and maintenance

 Take an objective look at your interiors and note any flaws, defects, or damage.
 Repair leaky taps, loose doorknobs, and faulty light switches.
 Give damaged walls a fresh coat of paint, and consider having carpet stains removed by professionals.